ash-project/ash_graphql/documentation/topics/graphql-generation.md

 # GraphQL Query Generation

+Following where we left off from [Getting Started with GraphQL](/documentation/tutorials/getting-started-with-graphql.md), this guide explores what the GraphQL requests and responses look like for different queries defined with the AshGraphql DSL.

 ## Fetch Data by ID

-Following where we left off from [Getting Started with GraphQL](/documentation/tutorials/getting-started-with-graphql.md), we'll explore what the GraphQL requests and responses look like for different queries defined with the AshGraphql DSL.

 ```elixir
 defmodule Helpdesk.Support.Ticket do